igabirondo16/Linguo/README.md

 # Linguo

 Linguo is a chatbot implemented with Rasa framework, to get the daily news in Basque.
-This project has been developed with the IXA research group.
+This project has been developed with the (IXA research group)[http://ixa.si.ehu.es/].

 ## Installation